Tax Classes in Germany: How Expats Can Save Money

 • Highest tax deductions

-Changing tax classes
+Changing tax classes in Germany

 Tax class and annual wage tax adjustment